jhrcek/relation-explorer/README.md

 # Relation Explorer

 ## (Ideas for) features
-- [ ] Show a relationship editor that allows user to select
+- [x] Show a relationship editor that allows user to select
-    - [ ] A number n from (0?)
+    - [x] A number n from (0?)
 1 to 10
-    - [ ] A rectangular matrix with checkboxes that allows specifying arbitraty relation on set with n elements
+    - [x] A rectangular matrix with checkboxes that allows specifying arbitraty relation on set with n elements

-- [ ] Show whether the specified relation satisfies some properties:
+- [ ] Show whether the specified relation satisfies well-known properties:
-    - [ ] reflexivity
+    - [x] reflexivity
     - [ ] transitivity
     - [ ] symmetry
     - [ ] antisymmetry